Here is my Game Update 6.0 Gearing Guide. I will continue to update this Guide!

-To improve your chances of getting the Set Bonuses and Tacticals you want, you will need to continue to focus on doing the content that they drop from rather than entirely relying on buying them from the vendors.
-This way you can be earning Tech Fragments from the content and from Deconstructing to get the Set Bonuses, Teacticals and Modifications you need.
+To improve your chances of getting the Set Bonuses and Tacticals you want, you will need to focus on doing the content that they drop from so you at least get a chance of getting them rather than entirely relying on buying them from the vendors.
+This way you can be earning Tech Fragments from the content and from Deconstructing gear so you can buy your remaining pieces to fill in the gaps.

 Given the number of individual items, you will need to acquire, not just gear itself but also the modifications.
-It will undoubtedly be a time-consuming, grindy process.
+It is a time-consuming, grindy process.

 Primary Sources – Content

-Doing any content will give you plenty of gear drops.
-How you use it is up to you.
+Doing any content that gives you rewards via missions or just boss drops, will give you plenty of gear drops.

 For PvPers, gear comes from a couple of sources.
-From completing Ranked and Unranked Dailies and Weeklies and from winning ranked and unranked matches.
+From completing Ranked and Unranked Dailies and Weeklies and from completing ranked and unranked matches.